pulibrary/orangelight/docs/orangelight-figgy.md

 * In the electronic_access_1_display we build the catalog domain urls by using the figgy_ark_cache.
 This is happening during indexing.

 _Notes_: The rake task to update the figgy_ark_cache errors.
 The figgy_ark_cache has not been updated since voyager and still includes voyager ids.
 As a result the catalog domain urls that are structured and indexed during indexing time in the 'electronic_access_1display' have the voyager id.
 The user clicks on the Digital Content and a new record page will open because it tries to resolve the voyager id to an alma id.

-### CDL item viewer
-* Similar to step 1, if there is a scanned resource in Figgy, Orangelight returns the viewer.
-CDL items are accessible only through CAS and for specific patron groups; this is handled in Figgy.
-[Figgy's eligible item service](https://github.com/pulibrary/figgy/blob/main/app/services/cdl/eligible_item_service.rb#L4) will do a check to see if the specific item is on cdl.
-If the item is on cdl it will allow the user to charge or hold it.